 Saving a Chart to a Dashboard

-Once the chart is in a dashboard, you can open the chart by clicking the chart name on the right hand upper corner of the chart.
+When the chart is in a dashboard, you can open the chart by clicking the chart name in the upper right of the chart.